Kalbe-x-Bangkit/C24-RM-Kalbe-Bangkit/README.md

 ![Model Architecture](img/idefics2_architecture.png)

 ## Evaluation
-The table below shows the evaluation results for the fine-tuned models on the medical datasets.

-## Evaluation
 The table below shows the accuracy results for the pre-fine-tuned models on the VQA-RAD and SLAKE datasets.